Dregs

 Ain’t no wonder the job’s half-done.

-other spellings: leftovers, remnants, sediment, scraps, bottom-of-the-bag, and worst of the lot
+variations: leftovers, remnants, sediment, scraps, bottom-of-the-bag, worst of the lot

 ★ "Dregs" can mean what’s left at the bottom - or the bottom rung of society.
 Locals use it both ways, serious or joking. ★